 - speaking skills: preparing them for many difference purposes and for many different audiences

 - their reading of the classics, new texts and in all genres

 - the development of their writing in different forms, for a myriad of reasons with specific outcomes.

 GCSE provision is provided by AQA for English Literature and Edexcel for English Language.
-As you have no doubt heard in the press, these are a much harder and more taxing GCSEs.
-There is greater emphasis on wider reading; closed book, more challenging texts and the ability of the student to integrate their cultural knowledge into their analysis of texts.
-At the end of these courses students will be awarded a grade 1 – 9, with 9 being the highest: 99 – 100% of the total points.
+These reformed exams place an emphasis on wider reading and the integration of a cultural knowledge into the analysis of texts.
+At the end of these courses students will be awarded a grade 1 – 9, with 9 being the highest.

 During the course of the two years the students will study for the Literature GCSE: Shakespeare’s Macbeth, 19th and 20th century poetry, a 19th century novel, and a modern text or play.
 For the language GCSE they will focus on the ability to: understand, analyse, compare and critique unseen texts from the 19th, 20th and 21st centuries; they will also be expected to write for creative and transactional purposes.

 Students will also be expected to create and film a presentation on one of their texts for study.
 In Year 10, the students will work with our local primary schools, teaching them about life in the 19th century – this is preparation for their study of their 19th century texts and helps them to maintain links with their primary schools.